This is an excerpt from our new eBook: The Fundraiser’s Guide to the Annual Fund. To learn more about getting started

 People want to give to your mission.
 It’s your job to tell them exactly what your donor’s funds will be donations will go toward, so donors can see their impact.
 You should create a page for this information in a central location on your website.

-Branding your giving levels for your annual fund can send a direct message to your supporters about their level of support.
+Branding your giving levels for your campaign can send a direct message to your supporters about their level of support.
 Consider creating giving societies to spread stewardship throughout your community.
-If a person donates at a specific level to your annual fund, why not give them exclusive access to a party at the end of the year to reward them for their gift?
+If a person donates at a specific level, why not give them exclusive access to a party at the end of the year to reward them for their gift?
 You should also create specialized stewardship correspondence based on these giving levels.

 Setting up your appeals process and campaign structure is important because it will dictate how you’re going to present your annual fund to your potential donors.
 During your planning process, think about how sub-campaigns can be used to accomplish your goals and objectives.
 How will your committee and board of directors request reports detailing where your donations are coming from?
-How are you publicizing your annual fund?
+How are you publicizing your campaign?
 Have you added a fundraising success thermometer to your website?

 When all of your materials are ready to go, it’s time for the exciting part — making the ask!